rapka/polemics-md-wiki/content/wiki/Cartography/Emeritia/FLI.md

 >It is our hope that, by formulating detailed roadmaps towards a future that is desirable, the worldbuilds will inspire real-world initiatives.
 We will feature the prize-winning builds on FLI’s website and hope to work them into our overall institutional strategies, use them to find potential collaborators for future projects, and connect storytellers with material to inspire them to tell different stories about our future.

-Worldbuilding as a way of inspiring real world initiatives is how we got in this AGI mess in the first place.
+_Comment: Worldbuilding as a way of inspiring real world initiatives is how we got in this AGI mess in the first place._

 ### [Rules](https://worldbuild.ai/rules/)